-Including her survival of Japan's Great Kanto Earthquake, this book is an enthralling account of Dorothy Britton's life, loves and discoveries in an amazingly varied life and career.
-Bilingual from birth, she found the immense joy of blending in with peoples of different cultures simply by getting the sound right when speaking their languages to the extent that she herself sounds Japanese.
-While interviewing Talent Education's Shinichi Suzuki, she realized his peerless 'mother tongue method' for learning the violin was ideal for foreign languages too.
-While composing music for many documentary…mehr
+Including her survival of Japan's Great Kanto Earthquake, an enthralling account of Dorothy Britton's life, loves and discoveries in a varied life and career.
+Bilingual from birth, she found the immense joy of blending in with different cultures simply by getting the sound right when speaking their languages so that she herself sounds Japanese.

 Anglo-American writer, poet, composer, musician, Dorothy Britton (Lady Bouchier, MBE) was born in Japan and educated in Britain and the USA.
 A pupil of Darius Milhaud she is known for her popular Capitol Records album Japanese Sketches, hailed by the American Record Guide as a highly successful 'translation of the koto/samisen aesthetic into occidental terms'.
 Capitol also commissioned a musical.
 In addition, she had regular programmes on NHK's Radio Japan introducing Japanese folklore, music and musicians, for listeners abroad, as well as a twelve-year TV programme teaching English conversation to Japanese middle-school pupils and singing British folksongs with her Irish harp.
 Her distinguished translation of Basho's Narrow Road to a Far Province is a classic.
 She is also well known for her translation of Tetsuko Kuroyanagi's best-seller Totto-chan, the Little Girl at the Window, and short stories by Ryonosuke Akutagawa.
 Anglo-American writer, poet, composer, musician, Dorothy Britton was born in Japan and educated in Britain and the USA.
 A pupil of Darius Milhaud, known for her popular Capitol Records album Japanese Sketches, hailed as a highly successful 'translation of the koto/samisen aesthetic into occidental terms'.
 Capitol also commissioned a musical.
 Also known for her translation of Tetsuko Kuroyanagi's best-seller Totto-chan, the Little Girl at the Window, and short stories by Ryonosuke Akutagawa.